Do you ever wish it was easier to simply remember a person’s name?

 Consider this quote from ScienceDaily: “The cells in our bodies can divide as often as once every 24 hours, creating a new, identical copy.
 DNA binding proteins called transcription factors are required for maintaining cell identity.
 They ensure that daughter cells have the same function as their mother cell, so that for example muscle cells can contract or pancreatic cells can produce insulin.”
 3

 This process occurs all over the body for different purposes.
 For example, how does your body “know” how to fight disease?
 Cells within the immune system called memory T cells can “learn” and “remember” how to fight an infection.4 This important communication process within T cells occurs through proteins and other chemicals passing from cell to cell.5

-Fish.
-Omega-3 fatty acids found in fish support the healthy functioning of the neurons in the brain.
+2. FISH: Omega-3 fatty acids found in fish support the healthy functioning of the neurons in the brain.

-Leafy greens.
-Broccoli, spinach, and kale help to break down an amino acid called homocysteine.
+3. LEAFY GREENS: Broccoli, spinach, and kale help to break down an amino acid called homocysteine.
 High levels of homocysteine are thought to trigger the death of nerve cells in the brain.7 Broccoli is also high in Vitamins A and C, which are useful for fighting off the flu.
 And spinach is “loaded with Lutein, Folate, and Beta-Carotene…nutrients [that] have been linked with preventing dementia.”8 Serve up a simple spinach salad tonight, and sprinkle it with an olive oil-based dressing and sunflower seeds.
 It’s an easy and tasty summertime side!
 Pair it with a piece of broiled salmon, and you have an ideal memory-boosting meal.

-Whole grains.
-High blood pressure reduces blood flow to the brain.
+6. WHOLE GRAINS: High blood pressure reduces blood flow to the brain.
 Oatmeal, along with other whole grains and seeds, is connected to a heart-healthy diet and lower blood pressure.
 Here are a few great morning oatmeal recipes.
 For a power breakfast, sprinkle a few of those memory-boosting blueberries on your oatmeal!

 And, of course, exercise is always a good idea.
 Exercise specifically increases blood flow to the brain and keeps those nutrients flowing throughout the body.